-With our Italian lessons for Clothes 2 you will learn "Clothes 2" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words naming items of clothing - 2.
+With our Italian lessons you will learn the topic "Clothes 2" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words naming items of clothing - 2.

 |8||il costume da bagno||swimsuit|